cziabata/Social_Network_Prototype_v.2/social_network/README.md

 # Changing in this commit:

-## refactor Paginator component (add arrows to switch between portion of pages)
+## add lazy loading for Messages component